bgachara/bgachara.github.io/posts/operating_systems.md

   domain might not be in another, i.e application nature vs user/company constraints.
 - At a minimum, a software engineer should be knowledgable enough to understand the documents prepared by hardware engineers for using their devices.
 - Documents are essential for learning a problem domain since information can be passed down in a reliable way.
+- The bulk of software design and implementation depends upon the knowledge of the problem domain.
+The better understood the domain the higher the quality of software.
+- Code that is difficult to understand is usually due to author's ignorance of the problem domain.

-- Most important for software engineers
+- Most important documents for software engineers
   - Software requirement document
     - Includes list of requirements(i.e from customer) and a description of the problem domain.
     - It should not be a high level description of the implementation, rather of the problem domain.
     - A good way to test it's quality is to provide it to a domain expert for proofreading.

   - Software specification
     - It states rules relating desired behaviour of the output devices to all possible behaviour of input devices, as well as any rules that other parts of the problem domain must obey.
     - Interface design with constraints for the problem domain to follow.